jblanchette/wc3v/README.md

 # Example output

-see the [me-vs-orc.wcg.wc3v.pp](output/me-vs-orc.w3g.wc3v.pp) file for a pretty-printed JSON dump of the current output for a b.net game I won UD vs ORC
+see the [happy-vs-grubby.w3g.wc3v](client/replays/happy-vs-grubby.w3g.wc3v) file for a pretty-printed JSON dump of the current output for a Happy vs Grubby show match.

 # How It Works